Chapter Twenty: Emergence

 "I don't know, Ben."

-Aisha stood up.
+Aisha stood.
 She crossed to the coffee table and picked up the card he had written.
 She read it again, silently.

 "You could have won," she said.